Bala Devi becomes first Indian woman footballer to score in Europe | Goal.com

 Bala is the current top scorer for the Indian national women’s team, netting an impressive 65 times in 80 games since 2010, also making her the top international goal scorer in the South Asian region.

 She has also served as India captain in a distinguished international career, which began when she was called up while aged just 15.
-Bala also has a prolific goalscoring record at the domestic level with over 100 goals in 120 games.
+Bala also has a prolific goalscoring record at the domestic level with over 100 goals.